History of Westeros

 The Winds of Winter: The Battle of Ice Part 3 (mega spoilers)

 In this episode, Aziz is joined by guest Jeff Hartline (Wars and Politics of A Song of Ice and Fire) for this three part series on The Battle of Ice.
-Ashaya sat this episode out due to the flu.

-I think a lot people suspect Stannis won’t last the series, but losing to the Freys in the midst of a snowstorm isn’t exactly a popular guess for how he’ll go out.
+I think a lot people suspect Stannis won’t last the series.
+Losing to the Freys in the midst of a snowstorm isn’t exactly a popular guess for how he’ll go out.
 The feedback we’ve gotten on parts 1 and 2 of the series definitely back this up.
 Most of us expect Stannis to win the Battle of Ice, and for his end to come in some other way, or not at all.
 Only a few predict Stannis to sit the Iron Throne by series’ end, but it remains possible.
-Other possibilities range from villainy to heroism, casting him as Night’s King come again, or ponder the notion of Lord Commander Stannis Baratheon, leading a reformed and regrouped Night’s Watch at conclusion of ASoIaF, manning the Wall in force.
-That is, if there’s even a Wall to man, but that’s another topic, not directly related to Stannis winning the Battle of Ice.

 So this episode will have a Stannis-wins bias in terms of how we spend our time.
 We expect Stannis to win so we prepared with that in mind…

 The king stood outside his tent, staring into the nightfire.
 What does he see there?
 Victory?
 Doom?
 The face of his red and hungry god?
 His eyes were sunk in deep pits, his close-cropped beard no more than a shadow across his hollow cheeks and bony jawbone.
-Yet there was power in his stare, an iron ferocity that told Asha this man would never, ever turn back from his course.ord Manderly had brought musicians from White Harbor, but none were singers, so when Abel turned up at the gates with a lute and six women, he had been made welcome.”
+Yet there was power in his stare, an iron ferocity that told Asha this man would never, ever turn back from his course.
+Lord Manderly had brought musicians from White Harbor, but none were singers, so when Abel turned up at the gates with a lute and six women, he had been made welcome.

 “White Harbor might prove troublesome should Lord Wyman survive this coming battle … but I am quite sure that he will not.
 No more than Stannis.
 Roose will remove both of them, as he removed the Young Wolf.”